Optimal diabatic dynamics of Majorana-based quantum gates: Optimal control approach

 \section{Optimal control approach}

 The most general diabatic protocols allow for the hybridization of all the MZMs, which destroys the topological protection.
 As discussed in Refs.~\cite{goldstein_decay_2011,schmidt_decoherence_2012}, adiabatic braiding is not protected against perpetual dynamical perturbations specially if they have high-frequency components.
-Furthermore, external noise can result in an antiadiabatic behavior~\cite{dutta} for very slow ramps (see also our Fig.~\ref{fig:3} and its discussion).
+External noise can also result in an antiadiabatic behavior~\cite{dutta} for very slow ramps (see also our Fig.~\ref{fig:3} and its discussion).
 Moreover, the long time scales required to create accurate gates with the adiabatic evolution, under which the operation enjoys topological protection, may overshoot the coherence time of the system, which is limited by, e.g., quasiparticle poisoning.
-Topological protection, however, implies robustness to to wide range of local perturbations, and in particular static calibration errors.
+Topological protection, however, implies robustness to a wide range of local perturbations and, in particular, static calibration errors.
 One approach would be to altogether abandon the benefits of information nonlocality and simply optimize $0<\Delta_j(t)<{\cal D}_j$ to minimize the difference of the evolution operator and the adiabatic transformation $U$.
-However, we take a balanced approach which to some extent utilizes the topological nature of the qubits.
+However, this requires extreme fine-tuning and exposes the gate operation to an array of unwanted perturbations.
+Instead, we take a balanced approach that utilizes the nonlocal nature of the qubits while improving its operation speed by orders of magnitude.

 We constrain the optimal dynamics to track the same three-step dynamics as in the adiabatic scheme, without requiring adiabaticity \textit{during} each step.
 For example, throughout step A, we keep $\Delta_2=0$ and change $\Delta_1$ and $\Delta_3$ in their permissible range.
 Therefore, $\gamma_2$ remains decoupled and the parity of the $c$ fermion cannot be accessed by local environmental perturbations.
 As the total parity is conserved, the parity of the $d$ fermion is also locally inaccessible \emph{despite} the generation of diabatic excitations during the evolution.
 Similarly, in step B (C), we keep $\Delta_3=0$ ($\Delta_1=0$) and decouple $\gamma_3$ ($\gamma_1$).
 This way, step A is protected from local environmental perturbations.
 If we execute step A perfectly, then we have a decoupled MZM at the beginning and during step B, and step B will be protected as well.
 The sacrifice to topological protection originates from possible inaccuracies in step A, which can propagate to the next steps.
 By design, at the end of each step (but not during), the state of the system is optimized to mimic a fully adiabatic evolution.